 - Don’t go too big.
 Many people want their first home to reflect the dreams they’ve always had of home ownership.
 This often means that they spend the maximum amount they are allotted from the loan officers.
 What they don’t realize is that mortgage loan officers are paid on commission; this is their incentive for getting you the highest loan amount possible.
 Many times they don’t take into consideration what you can actually afford – that is up to you!
 Calculate out what your monthly mortgage payment would be, plus taxes and insurance, plus (a high estimate) of bills, plus repair costs, and buy only as much house as you can afford.

 - Take your time.
 In all of the excitement during your first home purchase, it can be tempting to jump right in, before taking the proper planning steps.
+Even though many first-time home buyers are more experienced than ever and you have access to so many informative online platforms, it’s best to educate yourself before you take the leap.
 Buying a home is much different than buying a new TV, or even a car!
 It’s probably the biggest purchase you’ve made in your life up to this point, and not to be taken lightly.
 Buying a home is an emotional purchase – this is the place you’re going to call home.
 You want to be sure you make the wisest choice possible.
 Do your research, and don’t ever let anyone make you feel rushed.
 Don’t feel the need to jump into any decision just because you’re in a ‘hot’ market and there are multiple-offer situations.
 Try to learn the market, do your research online, and check out some open houses just to see what’s out there.
 Remember that you may make several offers before finding the perfect place, and don’t feel pressured to go too much over budget to secure a house you like.
 The right one will come along at the right price, you’ll see!